 Satisfy is definitely one of the more fashion-forward brands on this list, but their clothing has the performance chops to back up the bold designs.
 Expect extra-long short liners, camo prints, "moth-eaten" ventilation and premium fabrics, but not low prices.
 Don't miss the brand's thoughtful online magazine, either.

 Tracksmith's aesthetic is decidedly retro, but when paired with technical fabrics and smart features, the clothing itself is anything but dated.
-The company is based out of New England, which has a rich running history — and Tracksmith fits into that culture well without being kitschy.
+The company is based out of running-obsessed New England — and Tracksmith fits into that culture well without being kitschy.

 Janji is another New England-based running brand, located in Boston.
 As part of a social initiative, Janji donates a portion of its sales to provide clean drinking water for people in less developed countries like Kenya, Peru, Nepal and Uganda.
 These places also inspire its designs, with bold colors and the occasional pattern.

 Saysky is a small Copenhagen-based brand that was established in 2013.
 Their gear is about being training-focused, but still having a relaxed mindset.
 The urban-Scandinavian aesthetic works just as well in New York and L.A. as it does in Copenhagen.
 If you’re serious about your training but less serious about making a fashion statement, Saysky is worth a look.

 The minds behind District Vision pride themselves on prioritizing function and performance first, but you wouldn’t be wrong to note the high level of eye appeal in each and every product brought forth by the New York–based team.
-DV started with a collection of eyewear that includes hypoallergenic rubber nose pads and D+ lens technology, but now makes fleeces, half tights and all other parts of a runner's kit.
+DV started with a collection of eyewear that includes hypoallergenic rubber nose pads and D+ lens technology, but now makes fleeces, half tights and more for a well-rounded running kit.

-Ciele strictly makes running hats.
-They’re based in Montreal and make what are known in tight-knit running circles to be some of the best running caps available.
+Based in Montreal, Ciele has made a name for itself in tight-knit running circles for producing some of the best running caps available.
 They’re constructed from ultra-wicking COOLwick fabric and offer UPF +40 sun protection.
 They also feature reflective hits on the front and back to keep you safe when running at night.
 To go along with their stylish lids, Ciele has expanded their eye-catching lineup to include running apparel, sunglasses and more.

-Add ATMPT to the growing list of New York-based running brands to keep on your radar.
-Based in Brooklyn, the small outfit, guided by a former Texas A&M Track Team runner/founder, makes apparel for during and after a run.
-Don't let the casual cuts, occasional loud graphic or whimsical website fool you either — this kit is made to move.
+Add Atmpt to the growing list of New York-based running brands to keep on your radar.
+Based in Brooklyn, the small outfit makes apparel for, during and after your run.
+Don't let the casual cuts, occasional loud graphics or whimsical website fool you, either — this kit is made to move.